lightpoichich/baserow/docs/patterns/jobs.md

   immediately after that.
 The rest of the flow happens in Celery independently from the frontend/backend.
-* Celery worker picks up `baserow.core.jobs.tasks:run_async_job` task, gets job details from the database, sets its state to `started` and calls `JobHandler.run()` in a transaction.
+* Celery worker picks up `baserow.core.jobs.tasks:run_async_job` task, gets job details from the database, sets its state to `started` and calls `JobHandler.run()` usually in a transaction.
 See below for details on transaction handling.
 * A job is usually a step-py-step procedure, but a job implementation should also [update it's state and progress](#job-state-update) during execution.
 * Job's state update is also a moment when a check